ghidalgo93/cygnus/README.md

 # Dactyl Sygnus

-This is a sub 40% Dactyl Manuform inspired ergonomic split keyboard.
+This is a fork of the v0.5 Cygnus Keyboard by [juhakaup](https://github.com/juhakaup), a sub 40% Dactyl Manuform inspired ergonomic split keyboard.

 ## Warning!
 Work in progress!